Music of Andreas Hagenbuch’s Time

 Music can reveal a great deal about people and their culture.
 This is true whether those people are from the present or the past.

-Andreas Hagenbuch was born in 1711 in Lomersheim, Germany.
-He died in 1785 in Berks County, Pennsylvania.
-During his lifetime, Western music was undergoing significant changes.
-Today we understand these as the shift from the ornate Baroque style to that of the more structured Classical.
+Andreas Hagenbuch was born in 1715 in Grossgartach within the Duchy of Württemberg (which is now part of Germany).
+He died in 1785 in Albany Township, Berks County, Pennsylvania.
+During his lifetime, Western music underwent significant changes.
+Today, we understand these as the shift from the ornate Baroque style to the more structured Classical.

 While living in Germany, Andreas and his family would have been exposed to both secular and sacred music.
-Outside of the aristocratic courts, the secular music in the early 1700s is best described as folk music.
+Outside of the music performed in Europe’s aristocratic courts, the secular music in the early 1700s is best described as folk music.
 It was the people’s music.
 Songs were rarely written down and, therefore, were passed from one generation to the next.

-Common European instruments included the flute and recorder, various horns, hurdy-gurdy, violin and guitar, and dulcimer.
-Many instruments were considered a luxury, especially those using keyboards such as the clavichord, harpsichord, and organ.
+Common European instruments of Andreas’ time included the flute and recorder, various horns, hurdy-gurdy, violin and guitar, and zithers like the scheitholt.
+Owning an instrument was a luxury, especially keyboards such as the clavichord, harpsichord, and organ.

-That said, the voice was free, and German folk songs (volkslieder) were widespread.
-“A Dark Cloud is Blowing In” (Es geht eine dunkle Wolk herein) is a volkslied written around 1646 that was inspired by the destruction of the Thirty Years’ War.
+Yet, the voice was free, and German folk songs (called volkslieder) were widespread.
+“A Dark Cloud is Blowing In” (“Es geht eine dunkle Wolk herein”) is a volkslied written around 1646 that was inspired by the destruction of the Thirty Years’ War.

-Andreas Hagenbuch and his family were Lutherans, as were many Germans in that region after the Reformation.
-They undoubtedly attended church and were exposed to a vast repertoire of sacred music.
+Andreas Hagenbuch and his family were Lutherans, as were most citizens of the Duchy of Württemberg after the Reformation.
+The family attended church, where they heard a vast repertoire of sacred music.

-Paul Gerhardt (1607-1676) was a prolific writer of Lutheran hymns.
-“Put Thou Thy Trust in God” (Befiehl du deine Wege) can be found in a German 1759 hymnal published in Germantown, Pennsylvania.
+Paul Gerhardt (b.
+1607, d.
+1676) was a prolific writer of Lutheran hymns.
+“Put Thou Thy Trust in God” (“Befiehl du deine Wege”) can be found in a 1759 German hymnal that was published in Germantown, PA.
 It is likely that the Hagenbuch family heard and sang hymns such as this.

-German composer Johann Sebastian Bach (1685-1750) made huge contributions to Lutheran music, basing many of his cantatas on hymns by Martin Luther.
-While it is doubtful that Andreas Hagenbuch ever heard of Bach, he certainly would have recognized the Lutheran melodies within the composer’s music.
+German composer Johann Sebastian Bach (b.
+1685, d.
+1750) made huge contributions to Lutheran music, basing many of his cantatas on hymns by Martin Luther.
+While it is doubtful that Andreas Hagenbuch ever heard a Bach cantata, he certainly would have recognized the Lutheran melodies within the composer’s music.

 J.S.
-Bach’s cantata Oh God, Look Down from Heaven (Ach Gott, vom Himmel sieh darein) was first performed on June 18, 1724 in Leipzig, Germany for the second Sunday after Trinity.
-Bach based the work on a 1524 hymn by Martin Luther.
+Bach’s cantata “Now come, Savior of the heathens” (“Nun komm, der Heiden Heiland”) was first performed on December 3, 1724 in Leipzig, Germany for the first Sunday in Advent.
+Bach based the work on a 1524 chorale by Martin Luther.

 Along with his contributions to sacred music, J.S.
 Bach also wrote secular music, often for wealthy patrons.
 Much of this included the harpsichord, since the piano was only just beginning to emerge in the mid-1700s.
 Because of this, it is unlikely that Andreas ever heard the sound of a piano.